 This test can be used to assess the mildness of ingredients or formulations that may come into contact with the eye.
-We use a reconstructed human skin model to establish subtle differences between a range of test items, placing them into a rank order of mildness or benchmarking against known standards.
+We use a reconstructed human corneal model to establish subtle differences between a range of test items, placing them into a rank order of mildness or benchmarking against known standards.

 The ET50 method is commonly used to assess new baby formulations such as shampoos, foam baths and body washes, providing critical insights into the mildness of the product and comparisons with leading brands.
 The test provides a quick and cost-effective pre-screen, prior to human volunteer studies, providing a range of commercial and ethical benefits and enabling selection of the mildest formulations at an early stage of product development

 It also provides supporting information for safety claims such as “suitable for sensitive eyes”.
 (Note that, in the absence of a definitive regulatory framework for the application of in vitro data in claim support, each ingredient or formulation must be carefully considered on a case-by-case basis.
 The results must always be applied in compliance with relevant local regulations and advertising standards).

 The method utilises reconstructed human cornea-like epithelium (RhCE), which in its overall design mimics the biochemical and physiological properties of the corneal epithelium of the human eye.